Educational Podcast From ARUP Laboratories

 Pharmacogenetics

 Many pharmacogenes are associated with drug response and optimal dosing.
-For example, the drug-metabolizing enzyme encoded by CYP2D6 is involved in the conversion of tamoxifen, an antiestrogen drug used in the treatment of ER+ breast cancer, to the active metabolite endoxifen.
-The NCCN does not recommend CYP2D6 genotyping to determine the optimal adjuvant endocrine strategy.
-However, gene-based dosing guidelines are available for tamoxifen and many other drugs commonly used in treating patients with breast cancer through the Clinical Pharmacogenetics Implementation Consortium and the Dutch Pharmacogenomics Working Group.
+For example, the drug-metabolizing enzyme encoded by CYP2D6 is involved in the conversion of tamoxifen, an antiestrogen drug used in the treatment of ER-positive breast cancer, to the active metabolite endoxifen.
+The NCCN does not recommend CYP2D6 genotyping to determine the optimal adjuvant endocrine treatment strategy.
+However, gene-based dosing guidelines are available for tamoxifen and many other drugs commonly used in treating patients with breast cancer through the Clinical Pharmacogenetics Implementation Consortium and the Dutch Pharmacogenetic Working Group.
 In addition to the gene-based dosing guidelines, it is important to be aware of common drug-drug interactions.
 For example, patients who are prescribed tamoxifen should avoid strong CYP2D6 inhibitors, such as most antidepressant drugs.

 ARUP Laboratory Tests